 The Department sponsors the Southern Appalachian Repertory Theatre (SART), a professional summer theatre established in 1975.
 SART's mission is to provide quality theatre for the residents of the region by performing a variety of plays, including musicals; plays concerning Appalachia which portray the rich culture and heritage of its people; and to promote the development of new plays.
 Mars Hill University students are given the opportunity to work and perform with the company and may receive credit toward any theatre arts degree through such work.

 Nursing - R.N. to B.S.N.
-Program (Bachelor of Science)
+Program (Bachelor of Science in Nursing)

-School of Nursing
+Judge-McRae School of Nursing and Health Sciences

-Available through Adult & Graduate Studies
+Available through Adult Studies